RESULTS 2024:

 House votes to bolster struggling families with an expanded CTC

 In a remarkable showing of bipartisan support, the House passed the bill 357 to 70.
-The Senate didn’t vote until election politics were underway and came up short.
-But without the intense advocacy, there would not have been a bill to vote on, much less one that had so much support — nor would both the 2024 presidential candidates have included the CTC as part of their platforms.
+The Senate didn’t vote on the bill until election year politics were in full swing, and the vote came up short.
+But intense advocacy was key to building support for the CTC expansion and reinforcing champions in both chambers.
+Both the 2024 presidential candidates even included the CTC as part of their platforms.

 MORE: RESULTS’ Tax Justice League takes on child poverty in the U.S. Tax package containing a Child Tax Credit expansion passes in the House of Representatives